- Basic Course Information

 - Use Taylor and MacLaurin series to represent functions.

-- Use Taylor or MacLaurin series to integrate functions not integrable by conventional
+- Use Taylor and MacLaurin series to integrate functions not integrable by conventional methods.

 - Testing Requirements